-U.S. HISTORY Required 2 credits
+U.S. HISTORY

 In U. S. History, students study the forces which shaped our nations so that they will better understand their changing world.
 Topics covered will include war, immigration, industrialization, urbanization, political corruption, reform world leadership, change, depression, and the struggle of women and minorities to gain civil rights.